petelaud/ratesci/README.md

 `scoreci()`, with the exception of clustered proportions (which are handled by `clusterpci()`) and paired contrasts (`pairbinci()`).
-Options are included for omitting the skewness correction to obtain legacy methods such as Miettinen-Nurminen, Wilson and Tango intervals, or chi-squared, CMH, Farrington-Manning or McNemar tests.
+Options are included for omitting the skewness correction to obtain legacy methods such as stratified or unstratified Miettinen-Nurminen and Wilson intervals, Tango intervals for paired data, or chi-squared, CMH, Farrington-Manning or McNemar tests.

 - See the vignettes for further details and examples of the SCAS and other intervals for the [single